SQL Data Sync FAQ

 A. Federation Root Database can be used in the SQL Data Sync (Preview) Service without any limitation.
 The Federated Database endpoint cannot be added to the current version of SQL Data Sync (Preview).
-If you have a pressing requirement, state your scenario and vote for this feature at the SQL Data Sync Feature Voting site or at the SQL Database MSDN forum.
+If you have a pressing requirement, state your scenario at the SQL Database MSDN forum.

-A: For SQL Data Sync (Preview) Preview limits, see the topic Known SQL Data Sync (Preview) Limits.
+A: For SQL Data Sync (Preview) Preview limits, see the topic Known SQL Data Sync Limits.